AKloc/BookNotes/Devops for Dummies.md

 - "Mushroom Management": Devs get limited information based on manager decisions alone, with no collective understanding.
 - Deployment Schemes:
 	- Blue-green: Deploy new release to another environment and then move all traffic over at once.
-	- Canary: Same as blue-green, but move traffic over
+	- Canary: Same as blue-green, but move traffic over slowly.
+The canaries

 **What can I do with this?**
 - I have to use "inertia" more.